nazmul-nhb/nexus-news-client/README.md

     npm install
     ```

-3. **Set Up Environment Variables**: Create a `.env.local` file in the root directory and add the necessary environment variables.
+3. **Set Up Environment Variables**: Create a `.env.local` file in the root directory and add the necessary environment variables. (**Important!**)

 4. **Run the Application**:

     ```sh
-    npm run dev
+    npm run dev -- --host
     ```

-5. **Access the Site**: Open your browser and go to `http://localhost:5173` to view the application.
+5. **Access the Site**: Open your browser and go to `http://localhost:5173/` or `http://192.168.1.12:5173/` from other devices on the same network to view the application.

 ## Utility Packages Used in this Project